Average Income in Canada

 What You Should Know

-• Average Canadian Salary in September 2022 is deduced from Labour Force Survey as $59,300 per year.
+• The average Canadian salary in October 2023 as deduced from Labour Force Survey (LFS) was approximately $64,850 per year.

 • Toronto and Calgary can be ranked as having the highest and second-highest income inequality, while Quebec and Atlantic Canada are regions with the highest income equality.